Ruckus (wrestler)

-Claude Marrow Jr. is an American professional wrestler, better known by his ring name, Ruckus.
+Claude Marrow Jr. (born August 15, 1978) is an American professional wrestler, better known by his ring name, Ruckus.
 He performs in Combat Zone Wrestling, Ring of Honor, Maryland Championship Wrestling, Chikara and Jersey All Pro Wrestling.
 While often appearing at a number of other independent promotions, Ruckus is a member of the Blackout/BLKOUT stable with Eddie Kingston, Sabian, Joker, James Ellsworth, and Robbie Mireno.

 Professional wrestling career

 Ruckus began training in September 1998 at Brainbusters.
 A former backyard wrestler with Hardcore Championship Wrestling, Ruckus made his professional wrestling debut against Chad Austin on April 18, 1999 for the Mid-Eastern Wrestling Federation (MEWF).

 Combat Zone Wrestling

 Ruckus and The Hurricane Kidd were hired by Combat Zone Wrestling (CZW) when owner John Zandig saw them working for Power House Wrestling and was impressed by their ability.
 When Ruckus started in CZW he weighed nearly 300 lbs. but has since dropped over 75 pounds.

 He began wrestling in CZW around 2001 and became known for doing high flying moves, such as the 450 Splash, that are not normally done by people of his size.
 He won his first title, the CZW World Junior Heavyweight Championship, on December 2, 2001, but only held it briefly, dropping the title at Cage of Death III to Trent Acid.
 He regained this title on January 18, 2003 at Live Again.
 During his second reign, Ruckus began teaming with Sonjay Dutt.
 They wrestled many matches as a team, but Ruckus became jealous of Sonjay and turned on him at Night of Infamy 2.
 This led to a match at Cage of Death V which Sonjay won to become the new Junior Heavyweight Champion.

 In the early 2000s, as a member of the stable CZW Warriors (CZW Army), Ruckus toured all over Japan, including Kanagawa, Tokyo, Hokkaido, Ibaraki, Miyagi, Yamagata, Shizuoka, with the promotion Big Japan Pro Wrestling, facing several wrestlers including Trent Acid, The Winger, Fantastic, Ryuji Ito, John Zandig, Shadow WX, Daikokubo Benkei, Abdullah Kobayashi, Van Hammer, Hideki Hosaka, Kamikaze, Shunma Matsuzaki, Naoki Numazawa, Nick Gage, teaming on several occasions with Wifebeater, Madman Pondo, Jun Kasai, Justice Pain, BADBOY Hido, Fantastic, Ryuji Ito, and won the BJW Junior Heavyweight Championship in December 2001 in Yokohama.

 In 2004, Ruckus and Robbie Mireno formed a stable called The Blackout (The BLKOUT).
 The stable also featured Sabian and Joker and they feuded with Chri$ Ca$h.
 Eddie Kingston would later join them.
 On June 12, 2004, Ruckus and Sabian won the CZW World Tag Team Championship from Nick Gage and Nate Hatred at Trifecta Elimination 2.
 Ruckus competed in the Cage of Death match at Cage of Death VI against Team Ca$h.
 Not only was Ruckus eliminated, but his team also lost the CZW Tag Team Title.